Faculty Research Grants in International, Regional, and Comparative Studies

-Friday, March 13, 2020 (for July 1, 2020 project start)
+Monday, March 28, 2022 (for July 1, 2022 project start)

 MacMillan research grants are awarded for innovative international projects that will increase understanding in any era of specific countries and societies; for problem-oriented and comparative studies within and between regions; and for studies in international relations and global affairs.
-Projects in the natural sciences, the arts, health fields, and environmental studies will normally be considered only if they focus substantially on some inter-disciplinary aspects of human and/or institutional behavior drawing on the humanities and social sciences.
+Projects in the natural sciences, health fields, and environmental studies will normally be considered only if they focus substantially on some inter-disciplinary aspects of human and/or institutional behavior drawing on the humanities and social sciences.

-For relevant projects in the humanities, please contact the Griswold Fund Committee, Whitney Humanities Center, 53 Wall St., Box 208298, New Haven, Connecticut 06520-8298.
+For relevant projects in the humanities, please apply to the Griswold Fund Committee, Whitney Humanities Center, 53 Wall St., Box 208298, New Haven, Connecticut 06520-8298.